Warwolt/r2k_test/readme.md

 When running the `arithmetic_tests` suite, it will now run 6 tests instead of just 2, since we have supplied 3 values each to both tests in the suite.

 ## Death tests
 When programming defensively, it's common to use `assert` or other checks to verify that some condition holds true, and stop the program with an error message if it does not.
 Examples of this could be checking that some infrastructure exists, like a database, or checking that an argument holds allowed values.

-To be able to test such checks, the program termination itself needs to be observed.
-Death tests enables this by running the check in a new sub-process, and observing that the process terminates in the expected manner.
+To be able to test such assertions, the program termination itself needs to be observed.
+Death tests enables this by running the test in a new sub-process, and observing that the process terminates in the expected manner.

-The exit code and the `stderr` output can then be inspected for the expected values.
 A death test is written with the `EXPECT_EXIT(statement, expected_exit_code, stderr_regex)` macro.

 The `statement` is either a single statement, or a block statement, that should trigger the program termination.
 The `expected_exit_code` is the code the program should terminate with, and `stderr_regex` is a regex that will be matched against the captured `stderr` output, so that expected error messages can be checked.

 ```C
 double checked_sqrt(double x) {